History of the European Union (2004–present): 2007

-Romania and Bulgaria joined the EU on 1 January 2007 with each being granted a single Commissioner, increasing the college of Commissioners to 27 members.
+Bulgaria and Romania joined the EU on 1 January 2007 with each being granted a single Commissioner, increasing the college of Commissioners to 27 members.
 Both new Commissioners were approved by the Parliament on 12 December 2006.
 Meglena Kuneva was proposed by Bulgaria and was assigned the Consumer Protection portfolio, previously part of the joint Health & Consumer Protection portfolio.
 She was welcomed by Parliament with the People's Party and Socialists being impressed by her aims and attitude.
 Kuneva had 583 votes "in favour", 21 votes "against" and 28 votes "abstentions".

 Romania originally proposed Senator Varujan Vosganian, however he quickly met with opposition from Socialists and the Commission itself due to his far right views and having no experience of the EU or profile outside Romania.
 That nomination was replaced by Leonard Orban who was given the portfolio of Multilingualism, previously part of Education, Training & Culture.
 This however was met a cool reception for being such a slim portfolio.
 Socialist leader Martin Schulz MEP suggested it should instead focus on ethnic minorities but this was rejected by Barroso.
 Orban was approved by Parliament with 595 votes in favour, 16 against and 29 abstentions.